Hydrogeny

 "You are unsettled."

-"Continue observation.
+"Continue.
 Do not narrow the model prematurely."

 The friction remained.

-It no longer resembled irritation.
+It was no longer irritation.

-It resembled proximity.
+It was proximity.

 THE SINGULARITY THAT WAS NOT AN EVENT